tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 {{<contentTitle title="Pushing your repository to GitHub">}}

-When you push files to github, you are transfering files from your local repo to github repo.
+When you push files to github, you are transferring files from your local repo to github repo.

 You can now add your github repo url to your local remotes with <span class="notice">git remote add origin https://github/john/my-project</span>.

-The remote called "orgin" is the location of where you want to push and pull files online "https://github/john/my-project".
+The remote called "origin" is the location of where you want to push and pull files online "https://github/john/my-project".

 To check your remotes enter <span class="notice">git remote -v</span>.